cchdo/r2r-ctd/README.md

 # R2R CTD
 A port/update of the WHOI CTD QC code to something more packaged/modern

-This operates on an r2r CTD breakout direrctory that assumes the following structure:
+This operates on an r2r CTD breakout directory that assumes the following structure:
 * /data/
     * contains the raw ctd datafiles
 * /manifest-md5.txt